cinchrb/cinch-irc_client/README.md

 The screenshot (screenshot.png) shows really poor font rendering.
 This is not the fault of Qt but my system configuration which I did not bother to adjust for Qt.

+# Known bugs
+- It can happen that the client will not update until an event is fired, e.g. by moving the mouse or resizing the window.
+This is caused by us blatantly modifying the UI from threads other than the main thread, which is a no-go with most GUI toolkits.